Your Questions,

-• Families and primary carers are central to our approach.
-We collaborate closely with them, keeping communication open and ensuring they feel supported and informed.
+• We encourage and expect family involvement.
+Families and primary carers are central to our approach.
+We collaborate very closely with them, keeping communication open and ensuring they feel supported and well informed.

 • We support children and young people, typically from early childhood (6 years old) through adolescence (18 years+).
 Our approach is flexible to meet the individual needs of each young person.